kin3tik/Synonymiser/README.md

 > `Enter text to synonymise:` A person who never made a mistake never tried anything new.
 > `A organism who on no condition brought about a gaucherie to the contrary tried anything extra.`

+##To Do

+* Reduce memory requirements (thesaurus currently stored in dictionary)
+* Find a better thesaurus